ezequielabregu/Pump-my-MocoLUFA/README.md

 ### Acknowledgments

-LUFA Library: Developed by Dean Camera (<www.fourwalledcubicle.com>).
+LUFA Library: Developed by Dean Camera.

 MocoLUFA: Based on the dualMocoLUFA project by morecat_lab.